Claudia Goldin: Other notable work

 Goldin wrote regarding the American Civil War and slavery.
 Notably, with the late Frank Lewis, she wrote the groundbreaking piece "The Economic Cost of the American Civil War: Estimates and Implications" (1975).
-Also, in 1976 her book Urban Slavery in the American South, 1820 to 1860: A Quantitative History was published.
+In 1976 her book Urban Slavery in the American South, 1820 to 1860: A Quantitative History was published.

 "The Homecoming of American College Women: The Reversal of the College Gender Gap" (2006), written by Goldin, Lawrence F. Katz, and Ilyana Kuziemko, published in the Journal of Economic Perspectives (20), gives an explanation of the societal dynamics behind the gender gap in college enrollment from the 1930s, which reached parity in the 1980s, eventually reversing.

 Goldin and Katz wrote about education's interaction with technological advancement in the book The Race Between Education and Technology (2009).
 The book argues that technological change, education, and inequality have been involved in a kind of race.
 During the first eight decades of the twentieth century, the increase in educated workers was higher than the demand for them.
 This boosted income for most people and lowering inequality.
 However, the reverse has been true since about 1980.
 This educational slowdown was accompanied by rising inequality.
 The authors discuss the complex reasons for this, and what might be done to ameliorate it.
 This book was praised as "a monumental achievement that supplies a unified framework for interpreting how the demand and supply of human capital have shaped the distribution of earnings in the U.S. labor market over the twentieth century", and Alan Krueger of Princeton University said that it "represent[ed] the best of what economics has to offer".

 Claudia and Katz also worked together in determining the value of a college education in the labor market in their 2016 paper "The Value of Postsecondary Credentials in the Labor Market: An Experimental Study".

 Goldin has also worked on various other topics, including the effect of providing clean water and effective sewage systems on infant mortality, and how the stress of aging can be reduced by Japan and the United States.

 Personal life

 Goldin is married to fellow Harvard economics professor Lawrence F. Katz.
 She had Golden Retrievers beginning in 1970, and her first one was named Kelso.
 Pika, her and her husband's Golden Retriever who died in 2024, was widely recognized for his award in competitive scenting, was trained for obedience competitions, and had been a therapy dog at a local nursing home.
+She often presents her ideas to her dogs out loud as part of her process in working out possible models and writing results.